BETA THETA PI RUSH

 At the University of Texas, there is no "formal" rush for fraternities.
 This means that fraternities can technically recruit year-round with a few restrictions.
 This is known as open recruitment.
 When you join a fraternity's rush list, you are considered a rushee or potential new member to that fraternity and are likely to be invited to rush events.
 When you are offered a bid (an invitation to join the fraternity), you have the option to accept or decline.
 If you accept your bid, you can no longer be recruited by any other fraternities; after the fraternity's recruitment cycle concludes, you are given new member (or pledge) status, and an education curriculum begins.

 We take every opportunity to maximize recruits' chances to meet us and get to know what we're about.
 Beta participates in numerous organization fairs and tabling opportunities every semester.
 We also hold recruitment events in major metropolitan areas of Texas (Houston, DFW, San Antonio, Austin) over the Summer as well as "rush week" events - which take place just before and into the first few days of school.
-Our recruitment events are compliant with all risk management guidelines and are alcohol free.
-Although it does eliminate any question of underage drinking, another big reason we choose to eliminate alcohol at recruitment events is a practical one: we want to get to know you sober, and we want your decision to join Beta to be on sound judgement.

 The Pledge Process